Skip to main content

 Moonlight Vs. Artificial Light

 This study looked at sleeping habits in two different locations.
-First, they looked at the sleep patterns of people in rural communities in Argentina.
-These communities had very little access to artificial light, and scheduled their days around natural sunlight.
-Researchers found that in these rural communities, sleep patterns changed a lot based on the moon.
+First, researchers examined the sleep patterns of people in rural communities in Argentina.
+These communities had very little access to artificial light and scheduled their days around natural sunlight.
+Researchers found that in these rural communities, sleep patterns changed significantly based on the moon.
 On the nights just before the full moon, people went to bed later and slept the least.
-Interestingly, the nights with less sleep didn’t happen on or around the full moon, but specifically on the 3 to 5 days before the full moon.
+Interestingly, the nights with less sleep didn’t happen on or around the full moon, but specifically during the 3 to 5 days before the full moon.

-The second group were all college students in Seattle, Washington.
-These students used a lot of artificial light, and were often up late studying.
-Surprisingly, the students also had different sleep patterns before the full moon!
+The second group included college students in Seattle, Washington.
+These students used a lot of artificial light and were often up late studying.
+Surprisingly, the students also had different sleep patterns before the full moon.
 The effect was smaller, but the students were up later on the nights before the full moon and slept less.

 Melatonin and the Moon

 Researchers aren’t entirely sure why this happens.
-However, they think it’s likely due to the increased light on the nights leading up to the full moon.
+However, they believe it’s likely due to the increased light on the nights leading up to the full moon.
 In the days before the full moon, the moon rises earlier and makes the evening brighter.
-Researchers speculate that the brighter evenings will reduce the melatonin your body produces.
-With less melatonin on these nights, you will feel more alert, and you’ll stay up later and sleepless.
+Researchers speculate that the brighter evenings reduce the amount of melatonin your body produces.
+With less melatonin on these nights, you may feel more alert and stay up later.

 We’re all very sensitive to light.
 Our circadian rhythm, or internal body clock, is regulated by light.
 When we’re exposed to a lot of light, we’re more active and alert.
 When it’s darker, our body produces melatonin, and we feel more relaxed and ready to sleep.